Nice to meet you.

 Example of negative reviews on Overstock.com

 Let’s say you find a similar model on Overstock’s website, but notice several negative reviews over several months.
-The key difference here is that Overstock didn’t respond to any of them.
-Their silence ultimately might deter customers from making some purchases or any at all.
+The key difference here is that Overstock failed to respond to any of them.
+Their silence ultimately might deter customers from making a purchase on this item or other items.

 While we’ve focused on the impacts of not responding to negative reviews, positive reviews should also be acknowledged.
 This just further shows how seriously a brand views all reviews and doesn’t just attempt to please dissatisfied customers.